Maria Oliva Bonaldo

-Maria Oliva Bonaldo, in religion, Maria Oliva Bonaldo of the Mystical Body (26 March 1893, Castelfranco Veneto – 10 July 1976, Rome) was an Italian Catholic nun.
-The founder and Superior General of the Daughters of the Church, she was declared venerable by Pope Francis.
+Maria Oliva Bonaldo, religious name Maria Oliva Bonaldo of the Mystical Body, (26 March 1893, Castelfranco Veneto – 10 July 1976, Rome) was an Italian religious sister in the Roman Catholic Church.
+The founder and Superior General of the Daughters of the Church was declared venerable by Pope Francis.

 Early life and education

 Maria Oliva Bonaldo was born in 1893.
 Her parents were Giuseppe Antonio Bonaldo and Italica Dionisia Bianco.
 She was the fourth child of a family of nine.
 Her parents were first restaurateurs before they opened and operated a hotel in Bassano del Grappa where they settled.
 Her mother died on 13 February 1904, giving birth to her ninth child.
 Maria was 11 years old.